-I am reviewing Easy Indian Cooking again today.
+Cashew and Raisin-Stuffed Pork Loin – I am reviewing Easy Indian Cooking again today.
 I made another delightful dish from this cookbook.
 The first was Savory Indian Bread Pudding and it was a huge success!!

 I had pork tenderloins in the freezer and decided to use those instead of purchasing a pork loin.
 They turned out great!!

-The cookbook has so many delicious recipes and it is outlined so nicely with a little blurb about each of the recipes in the left hand column along with any necessary tips to help guide you through the recipe.
+The cookbook has so many delicious recipes and it is outlined so nicely with a little blurb about each of the recipes in the left-hand column along with any necessary tips to help guide you through the recipe.

-This is a must for anyone wanting to delve into the Indian cuisine but not wanting to be inundated with lengthy recipes.
+This is a must for anyone wanting to delve into Indian cuisine but not wanting to be inundated with lengthy recipes.
 Each recipe is easy to understand and easy to accomplish.
 Here is another great recipe from Suneeta Vaswani.
 ENJOY!!

-- ¾ cup raw cashew pieces
+- 3/4 cup raw cashew pieces

-- ¾ cup raisins
+- 3/4 cup raisins

-- 1 piece peeled ginger root, 1″ by 1½”, cut into pieces
+- 1 piece peeled ginger root, 1" by 1 1/2", cut into pieces

 - 8 large cloves garlic